The Orange-bellied Parrot (OBP;

 OBPs are coloured emerald/grassy green on their back, wings and flanks with a bright yellow chest, azure blue markings on their wings and brow, and a vivid orange patch on their belly.

-During the summer, the distinguishing features between males and female OBPs are clear.
+During the summer, the distinguishing features between male and female OBPs are clear.
 The most obvious difference is in the blue of the frontal band across the forehead.
 Males have a very bright blue band that is two toned in colour, whilst the females have a duller blue band that is usually only one colour.
 A quick checklist of the distinguishing features of male and female OBPs is provided below.

 - Frontal band two-toned - dark blue edge above a pale blue band